vatpac-technology/pilot-procedures/docs/radio-telephony/Position reports.md

 --8<-- "includes/abbreviations.md"

-When not identified on Radar or ADSB, pilots must provide position reports to update ATC on their location.
-This can be expected at low altitude in remote areas, and over the ocean.
+When **not identified**, pilots must provide position reports to update ATC on their location.
+This can be expected over the ocean and at low altitude in remote areas.
 ATC will tell aircraft when they are identified, usually immediately upon departure.

 !!! note "Format"
     "*(Callsign)* position *(Significant Point)* *(Time)*, *(Level/Altitude)*, estimating *(Next Waypoint)* time *(ETA)*, *(Ensuing Waypoint)* next"